On some generalized Rapoport-Zink spaces: Introduction

 We briefly describe the structure of this article.
 In section 2, we review some basics about affine Deligne-Lusztig varieties which will be used later.
 In section 3, we first recall the Rapoport-Viehmann conjecture on the theory of local Shimura varieties, then we concentrate on the case of unramified local Shimura datum of Hodge type, and review the construction of Kim \cite{Kim1} on the associated Rapoport-Zink spaces of Hodge type.
 In section 4, we introduce unramified local Shimura datum of abelian type, and construct the associated formal and rigid analytic Rapoport-Zink spaces.
-Section 5 is devoted as a review the general framework of moduli of local $G$-shtukas in mixed characteristic due to Scholze, to give a moduli interpretation of the generic fibers of our Rapoport-Zink spaces of abelian type.
+Section 5 is devoted to a review the general framework of moduli of local $G$-shtukas in mixed characteristic due to Scholze, to give a moduli interpretation of the generic fibers of our Rapoport-Zink spaces of abelian type.
 In section 6, we turn to the global situation of Shimura varieties of abelian type, and prove a Rapoport-Zink type uniformization theorem in this setting.
-In section 7, we discuss some applications of our theory.
-Motivated by the study of Artin invariants of K3 surfaces, we first construct the Ekedahl-Oort stratification for special fibers of Rapoport-Zink spaces.
-Then we work on the examples of basic GSpin and special orthogonal groups Rapoport-Zink spaces, and then more specially on the case of moduli spaces of K3 surfaces.
+In section 7, motivated by the study of Artin invariants of K3 surfaces, we construct the Ekedahl-Oort stratification for special fibers of Rapoport-Zink spaces.
+In section 8, we discuss some applications of our theory.
+We work on the examples of basic GSpin and special orthogonal groups Rapoport-Zink spaces, and then more specially on the case of moduli spaces of K3 surfaces.
 These examples are just (related to) special cases of the fully Hodge-Newton decomposable Shimura varieties introduced in \cite{GoHeNi} (see also \cite{SZ}).
 Finally, we investigate $p$-adic period domains in the basic orthogonal case in the appendix following Fargues.\\ \\ \textbf{Acknowledgments.} I would like to thank Laurent Fargues for his constant encouragement and support in mathematics.
 In particular I thank him for kindly allowing me to include the content of \cite{F4} in the appendix.
 I wish to express my gratitude to Chao Zhang, from whom I learnt many about the Ekedahl-Oort stratifications.
-I would like to thank Miaofen Chen, Ruochuan Liu, Sian Nie and Weizhe Zheng for helpful conversations.
-This work was partially supported by the Chinese Academy of Sciences grants 50Y64198900 and 29Y64200900.
+I would like to thank Miaofen Chen, Ruochuan Liu, Sian Nie, Weizhe Zheng and Xinwen Zhu for helpful communications.
+I should thank the referee for careful reading and useful suggestions.
+This work was partially supported by the Chinese Academy of Sciences grants 50Y64198900, 29Y64200900, the Recruitment Program of Global Experts of China, and the NSFC grants No. 11631009 and No. 11688101.